 While there are bio-based and safe surfactants available on the market, they do not meet most applications’ requirements due to either performance or price.
 The challenge lies not in a single factor but rather in bringing together sustainably bio-based, low toxicity, desired functionality, and low cost to make solutions accessible for all mainstream markets.
 We want to offer sustainability to consumers worldwide and that requires a new approach we would like to develop with you.

 Costs are a critical factor; the path towards an affordable product should be reasonable in terms of development costs and time.
 Also, there is no single solution - specialty applications require tunable properties.
 We are therefore especially interested in versatile, platform-like solutions, rather than a single type of surfactant.
+We believe that this can be achieved through combinations of different chemical building blocks.

 We are interested in novel surfactants from renewable resources, but also building blocks for our surfactants (hydrophobes and/or hydrophiles).
 It is important that the compounds show desired performance on properties like foam, cleaning, substantivity, adhesion, emulsification, and surface activity.
 We are open to all classes of surfactants and are particularly interested in making cationic surfactants fully renewable; an algae species that produces such a product in a one-pot reaction would be a dream come true.
 You can be active in a niche market and together we can scale up to mainstream.